1. Introduction

 2.2.
 BIM (3D, 4D, 5D)

 2.3.
-Virtual reality
+Virtual Reality

-3. Emerging Technologies at EPCM: Problems in the industry that could be addressed by utilising Emerging technologies
+3. Emerging Technologies at EPCM: Problems in the Industry that Could be Addressed by Utilising Emerging Technologies

-3.1.Emerging Technologies at EPCM: Digital collaboration
+3.1.Emerging Technologies at EPCM: Digital Collaboration

 Virtual reality technologies can further be utilised for increased collaboration and alignment by utilising, for example, real-time drone or 3D camera data and virtual reality headgear between different stakeholders in different geographic locations.

-Design management: Engineering and construction personnel often need to update drawings and other project documents while on site.
+Design management: Engineering and construction personnel often need to update on-site drawings and other project documents.
 Rather than returning to the office to complete such tasks, mobile platforms and cloud storage can be utilised for mark-ups and approval of changes in the field.

 3.2.
 Emerging Technologies at EPCM: Project Monitoring

 Inventory and asset management: For example, radio frequency identification (RFID) tags and barcodes can be used on products and components in construction projects for inventory management of tools, parts and consumables.
 Continuous monitoring and preventive maintenance could identify problems before they occur, improving construction equipment uptime.
-Central fleet management systems and vehicle tracking can increase the utilisation of equipment across the project, potentially identify fuel cost savings and avoid unauthorized use of vehicles.
+Central fleet management systems and vehicle tracking can increase equipment utilisation across the project, potentially identify fuel cost savings and avoid unauthorized use of vehicles.

 3.3.
 Exploring Alternative Usage of Existing Company Data

 If advanced data analysis tools are used to find similar designs or solutions to similar problems resolved in the past, the data could be utilised to increase operational efficiencies.
-The predictive analysis could be utilised to predict potential project risks based on past projects internal and external to the company with proposed mitigations.
+The predictive analysis could be utilised to predict potential project risks based on past projects, internal and external to the company, with proposed mitigations.
 This information could assist the project teams and company to increase efficiencies and make better decisions.

 3.4.
 Improve the Construction Value Chain

-4.Emerging Technologies at EPCM: Constraints or associated risks in implementing these technologies
+4. Emerging Technologies at EPCM: Constraints or Associated Risks in Implementing these Technologies

 5. Conclusion

-Due to the fact that the engineering and construction field is slow to adopt technologies, there is a major potential to leapfrog into the latest technologies, increasing operating efficiency significantly.
+Because the engineering and construction field is slow to adopt technologies, there is a major potential to leapfrog into the latest technologies, increasing operating efficiency significantly.

 Exhibits